Linusnie/blender-plots/README.md

 # blender-plots

-Python API for plotting in blender 3.1.2
+Python API for plotting in blender 3.1.2 and 3.2

 ## Info